-S licensed/certified setting including agency boarding home, a group home, a group residence, or an ation der Qualifications icense (specify): Certificate (specify): Other Standard (specify): • Provider agencies and practitioners adhere to all Medicaid requirements.
-Provider agencies adhere to cultural competency guidelines Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served.
-The provider agency ensures that staff receive Mandated Reporting training which is provided t hroughout New York State and Personal Safety in the Community training prior to service delivery.
-The provider agency ensures that practitioners maintain the licensure necessary to provide services ι under their scope of practice under State law if applicable.
-8 The provider agency ensures that any insurance required by the designating state agency is obtained and maintained.
-The provider agency ensures that any safety precautions needed to protect the child population serve are taken as necessary and required by the designating State agency.
-Respite providers are paraprofessionals with a high school diploma or equivalent and with appropriate S kills and training.
+License (specify): Cer Certificate (specify):

+- Provider agencies and practitioners adhere to all Medicaid requirements. - Provider agencies adhere to cultural competency guidelines - Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served. - The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery. - The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable. - The provider agency ensures that any insurance required by the designating state agency is obtained and maintained. - The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.

+Respite providers are paraprofessionals with a high school diploma or equivalent and with appropriate skills and training.

 Direct service workers must have background checks.
+Practitioner Training Qualifications:

+- Mandated Reporter

-Practitioner Training Qualifications: Mandated Reporter Personal Safety And Safety In The Community Strength Based Approaches Suicide prevention training Domestic Violence Signs and Basic Interventions Trauma Informed Care Trauma monta care 5 Supervisor Qualifications: - 1 Minimum qualification is a Bachelor's degree with one year experience in human services working wi - 1 children/youth.
+- Personal Safety And Safety In The Community

+- Strength Based Approaches

+- Suicide prevention training

+- Domestic Violence Signs and Basic Interventions

+- Trauma Informed Care

+Minimum qualification is a Bachelor's degree with one year experience in human services working with children/youth.